-SD-WAN helps eliminate unwanted WAN congestion or outages on WAN links by automatically detecting problems and routing around them, so IoT data can consistently move across the WAN without interruption.
+SD-WAN technology helps enterprises eliminate unwanted WAN congestion or outages on WAN links by automatically detecting problems and routing around them, so IoT traffic can consistently move across the WAN without interruption.
 SD-WAN also helps cut costs in certain deployment scenarios.
-For example, SD-WAN use may allow IoT sensors to connect using two or more broadband internet connections.
+For example, SD-WAN technology use may allow IoT sensors to connect using two or more broadband internet connections.

 Because of SD-WAN's ability to choose the best path, many enterprises are finding more expensive MPLS links unnecessary.
-So, not only can SD-WAN increase the performance of your IoT collection, it can also save you money.
+So, not only can SD-WAN technology increase the performance of your IoT devices, it can also save you money.